Tk-Glitch/PKGBUILDS/nvidia-all/README.md

 Regular drivers : https://www.nvidia.com/object/unix.html

+## My DKMS driver installed with kernel X.1 doesn't work/build anymore after I upgraded to kernel X.2!
+Help!
+- Simply rebuild the packages so the script can detect your currently installed kernel(s) and patch your driver accordingly to fix compatibility issues.

 # How to generate a package for a driver that isn't listed (390 and lower branches are not supported) :
 - When you are prompted for driver version, select "custom" (choice 9).